Is My Chevrolet a Lemon? Chevy Lemon Law Cases

 Am I Eligible for Relief Under Texas Lemon Law?

 There’s a strong possibility that many of the defects mentioned above are no longer eligible under the Texas Lemon Law since their manufacturer’s written warranty has expired, but this list illustrates some of the issues that have plagued Chevy owners in the past.

 Even today, General Motors (GM) continues to recall defective Chevrolet vehicles.
 As recently as September 2018, GM recalled 1 million pickup trucks and SUVs for a steering wheel malfunction that affected a variety of vehicles including the 2015 Chevrolet Silverado, Tahoe, and Suburban.
-If your new Chevy has been been serviced for the same issue multiple times to no avail and is still covered under the manufacturer’s warranty, our Texas lemon law lawyers can utilize the Four Times Test, Serious Safety Hazard Test, or 30 Day Test to determine if you are eligible for relief under the Texas Lemon Law.
+If your new Chevy has been been serviced for the same issue multiple times to no avail and is still covered under the manufacturer’s warranty, our Texas lemon law lawyer can utilize the Four Times Test, Serious Safety Hazard Test, or 30 Day Test to determine if you are eligible for relief under the Texas Lemon Law.

 When your brand new car starts to act funny, it’s important to seek help immediately.
 Go to a certified dealership and have them take a look at your car and save all of your service receipts to prove that you have made reasonable attempts to have the problem fixed.
-If your new Chevrolet has been giving you nothing but problems, consult our Texas lemon law attorneys for assistance.
+If your new Chevrolet has been giving you nothing but problems, consult our Texas lemon law attorney for assistance.